Tentative labor deal averts threat of nationwide rail strike - NewsBreak

 “This agreement is validation of what I’ve always believed — unions and management can work together ... for the benefit of everyone,” Biden said at the White House.

-The deal, which includes a 24% pay raise, will go to union members for a vote after a cooling-off period of several weeks.
+The deal, which includes a 24 percent pay raise, will go to union members for a vote after a cooling-off period of several weeks.

 The threat of a shutdown carried political risks for Biden, a Democrat who believes unions built the middle class.
 But he also knew a rail strike could pose grave economic risks ahead of the midterms, when majorities in both chambers of Congress, key governorships and scores of important state offices will be up for grabs.